 The target tuning procedure has been replaced by a C application called the Oscillation Overthruster.
 This application corrects drifts in the beam line orbits for 120GeV protons in the P1, P2 and AP1 lines, as well as the 8GeV secondaries in the AP2 line.

 During stacking, the Oscillation Overthruster reads in beam line Beam Position Monitor (BPM) data and alternates making corrections between the 120GeV and 8GeV beam lines.
-An example of an 8GeV correction is shown in Figure 2.

 Trim magnets are used to correct both the 120GeV proton and 8GeV pbar orbits.